ibm-cloud-docs/ibm-cloud-provider-for-terraform/tim-code-structure.md

 | `outputs.tf` | Output values exposed to use by other configurations |
 | `version.tf` | Terraform and provider version constraints |

-> **📘 Note:** You consume this module by referencing it in a `module` block within your own Terraform configuration (your working directory where you run `terraform plan` and `terraform apply`).
+You consume this module by referencing it in a `module` block within your own Terraform configuration (your working directory where you run `terraform plan` and `terraform apply`).
 The module repository itself is not meant to be deployed directly.
+{: note}

 ### Module documentation
 {: #module-documentation}